APHL and its member laboratories are working hard in collaboration with the

 New England Journal of Medicine provides a preliminary report on the

 coordinated public health investigation in Illinois and Wisconsin.

 APHL is working with member laboratories to support their individual responses to this outbreak.
 Members are encouraged to send any questions or concerns about the vaping illness outbreak to

 email@example.com, a mailbox monitored 24/7 by APHL staff.

 APHL has established a community of practice for state laboratories involved in the vaping illness outbreak response.
 This consists of two primary modes of communication:

 A searchable electronic platform or discussion board, where members may post documents and events on the calendar.
 Such platforms have been used effectively in other topic areas and emergency incidents.

-Bi-weekly calls on Fridays at 3:00 pm ET with members of this community of practice.
+Monthly calls on the first Wednesday of every month at 1:30 pm ET with members of this community of practice.
 Calls are intended for analysts to share what they are doing to support this response, questions for their peers and best practices.
 Calls are restricted to APHL members and key public health partners.